glesica/NKLandscapes.jl/README.md

 because they can be constructed to exhibit a variety of interesting properties including neutrality..

+## Install

+NKLandscapes is listed in the Julia package index, so installation of the most recent release is as simple as `Pkg.add("NKLandscapes")`.

 ## Tests

 If the package has been installed using Julia's package management tools, the